-Plane Carrying More Than 100 People Crashes After Takeoff In Havana, Reports Say
+More Than 100 Feared Dead After Plane Crashes Near Havana Airport

 A plane carrying more than 100 people crashed shortly after takeoff from Havana's José Martí International Airport on Friday.
-The plane, a Boeing 737-200, had been destined for the city of Holguin when it crashed in a field shortly after noon, according to Granma news agency.
+The plane, a Boeing 737, had been destined for the city of Holguín when it crashed in a field shortly after noon.

-The agency says 104 passengers were aboard along with an unspecified number of foreign crew, adding that it is believed at least three people survived the crash.
+The state-run Granma news agency says at least 105 passengers were aboard along with an unspecified number of foreign crew, adding that it is believed at least three people survived the crash.
 The survivors have been hospitalized in critical condition, Granma reports.

 Officials have not immediately released information regarding casualties or what caused the crash.